 We are one of only two training programs in the large territory of Alaska, Washington, Oregon, Idaho, Montana and Wyoming.
 We have successfully maintained continuous ACGME accreditation for our two year fellowship in Child and Adolescent Psychiatry.

 Watch a 15-minute documentary about the Child and Adolescent Psychiatry program at OHSU.
-Though the faculty has expanded, leadership changed since former training director, Dr Nancy Winters (1996-2006), this video captures some of the history and vitality of the program.
+Though the faculty has expanded and leadership changed since this was created by former training director, Dr. Nancy Winters (1996-2006), the video captures some of the history and vitality of the program.

 Past Woodcock lecturers include:

 2016 - Trudie Rossouw, MD: Making Sense of self-harm in adolescence and evidence to support MBT-A intervention